MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserOnenoteNotebook.md

 Copies a notebook to the Notebooks folder in the destination Documents library.
 The folder is created if it doesn't exist.
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteNotebook](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteNotebook?view=graph-powershell-v1.0)

 ## SYNTAX